pranavek/CTF-Writeups/picoCTF/Irish_Name_Repo_1/README.md

 ## Solution

 Open web console to inspect the network traffic.
 Go to Admin Login page and click on the Login button.
 In the request payload there is a field named `debug` with value `0`.
-Make the same request using *curl* again with `debug=1`.
+Make same request again using *curl* with `debug=1` payload.

 ```
 curl "<URL>/login.php" -d "username=password=&debug=1"